dougeby/IntuneDocs/intune/app-configuration-policies-overview.md

 # App configuration policies for Microsoft Intune

-App configuration policies can help you eliminate app setup up problems by letting you assign configuration settings to a policy that is assigned to users before they run the app.
-The settings are then supplied automatically when the app is configured, and users need to take no action.
+App configuration policies can help you eliminate app setup up problems by letting you assign configuration settings to a policy that is assigned to end-users before they run the app.
+The settings are then supplied automatically when the app is configured on the end-users device, and end-users don't need to take action.
 The configuration settings are unique for each app.

 You can create and use app configuration policies to provide configuration settings for both iOS or Android apps.
 These configuration settings allow an app to be customized by using an [industry standard approach](https://www.appconfig.org/) to app configuration and management.
 The configuration policy settings are used when the app checks for these settings, typically the first time the app is run.